Sustainability-related disclosures for our advisory mandates

 Integration of sustainability risks

 At Bank Julius Baer & Co.
 Ltd., we consider sustainability risks (risks arising from environmental, social or governance events or conditions that could have a material negative impact on the value of an investment) as critical aspects in our overall risk management framework.
 For our investment advisory business, we have therefore integrated sustainability risk considerations into our advisory process.
 First, ESG risk factors and assessments on an instrument-level were made available to relationship managers and investment advisors via our Products and Services Platform.
 Second, a sustainability risk solution was integrated into our investment advisory workflow tool.
 Third, the application of these new process steps was underpinned by the introduction of new internal policies and guidelines.
-In particular, these three aspects are intertwined with the implementation of the Julius Baer ESG Investment Rating Methodology, which allows us to recognise financial instruments that we deem to have a material negative impact on the environment or society, or to bear severe governance-related risks.
+In particular, these three aspects are intertwined with the implementation of the Julius Baer sustainable investment rating methodology, which allows us to recognise financial instruments that we deem to have a material negative impact on the environment or society, or to bear severe governance-related risks.
 We therefore excluded such investments (so-called ESG Risk Investments) from our offering, which means that we will not provide active advice on such instruments.
-The asset classes currently covered by our ESG Investment Rating Methodology include equities, corporate and sovereign bonds, and funds.
+The asset classes currently covered by our sustainable investment rating methodology include equities, corporate and sovereign bonds, funds, structured products and unsecuritised derivatives.
 Please note that additional asset classes will be covered in the future as ESG data coverage evolves.
 The main goal of the outlined process is to provide further information to our clients, highlighting as many investment-related risks as possible, so that they can make sound and holistic decisions.

 No consideration of adverse impacts of investment advice on sustainability factors